varvet/serenade.js/README.md

 ## Architecture

-In Monkey.js you define templates and render them, handing in a controller and a model to the template.
-Monkey.js then handles getting values from the model and updating them dynamically as the model changes, as well as dispatching events to the controller when they occur.
+In Serenade.js you define templates and render them, handing in a controller and a model to the template.
+Serenade.js then handles getting values from the model and updating them dynamically as the model changes, as well as dispatching events to the controller when they occur.
 Templates are "logic-less" in that they do not allow the execution of any code.
-Monkey.js is built around its template engine, so unfortunately you do not have a choice as to the template language.
+Serenade.js is built around its template engine, so unfortunately you do not have a choice as to the template language.

-Monkey.js also bundles a powerful abstraction for talking with RESTful services, you can use Monkey.Model to persist and retrieve data, as well as cache data in local storage.
+Serenade.js also bundles a powerful abstraction for talking with RESTful services, you can use Serenade.Model to persist and retrieve data, as well as cache data in local storage.

 ## A simple example